ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 We translated 32,794 words into Portuguese for the Dev Guide and published 14 blog posts on our website, bringing the total to 16 blog posts in Portuguese.
 In Spanish, we have 62 blog posts and all main website pages fully translated.
 Additionally, we host blog content in other languages, including 8 posts in French and 1 in Turkish.

-Beyond translation itself, we continued to treat multilingual publishing as infrastructure: refining AI-assisted workflows through the [babeldown](https://docs.ropensci.org/babeldown/) package; allowing multilingual Quarto projects through the now [peer-reviewed](https://github.com/ropensci/software-review/issues/720) [babelquarto](https://docs.ropensci.org/babelquarto/) package; enabling our website to support [multilingual content](/blog/2025/04/28/news-april-2025/#more-languages-more-access-discover-ropensci-in-spanish); [documenting processes](/blog/2024/12/17/localization-guide/) and [sharing lessons](/blog/2025/06/23/translation-faq/) so that other open science communities can adapt and reuse this work.
+Beyond translation itself, we continued to treat multilingual publishing as infrastructure: refining AI-assisted workflows through the [babeldown](https://docs.ropensci.org/babeldown/) package; facilitating multilingual Quarto projects through the now [peer-reviewed](https://github.com/ropensci/software-review/issues/720) [babelquarto](https://docs.ropensci.org/babelquarto/) package; enabling our website to support [multilingual content](/blog/2025/04/28/news-april-2025/#more-languages-more-access-discover-ropensci-in-spanish); [documenting processes](/blog/2024/12/17/localization-guide/) and [sharing lessons](/blog/2025/06/23/translation-faq/) so that other open science communities can adapt and reuse this work.

 We also have [community calls](/es/commcalls/), [co-working sessions](/coworking), and mini-hackathons in Spanish and Portuguese, offering our community content and program to Spanish- and Lusophone-speaking members.
 Spanish-language events and resources reinforced rOpenSci’s commitment to multilingual participation and to meeting communities where they are.